Berkeley-MDes/tdf-fa23-hye-jade/README.md

 With this, Grasshopper perfectly overcomes the two weaknesses of common 3D modeling programs described above.

-First, during the process of 3D modeling, the design can be changed at any time by manipulating past components that have already passed, so even if the design is changed, the working time does not increase at all.
-If you are only changing the numerical value of a component, it only takes 1-2 seconds.
+**First, during the process of 3D modeling, the design can be changed at any time by manipulating past components that have already passed, so even if the design is changed, the working time does not increase at all.** If you are only changing the numerical value of a component, it only takes 1-2 seconds.
 Even if the design is drastically changed, the work time is not increased due to things unrelated to the change work because only the parts that need modification can be cut and replaced with new components.

-Second, since the work efficiency according to design change is very high, creative thoughts can be made at any time to improve the design while doing 3D modeling, and it can be easily reflected in the design.
-In addition, even if only the numerical value of a specific component is changed in various ways, various variations with the same design identity can be created.
+**Second, creative thoughts can be made at any time to improve the design while doing 3D modeling, and it can be easily reflected in the design since the work efficiency according to design change is very high.** In addition, even if only the numerical value of a specific component is changed in various ways, various variations with the same design identity can be created.
 Furthermore, it is possible to create a new design that simultaneously contains the identity of the two designs by well connecting the components that make up the two unrelated designs.